uttishnarayan1199/Hippocratic_Takehome_Assignment/README.md

 Language simplicity

+Returns:

-Returns a structured JSON score and suggested improvements.
+A structured JSON evaluation

+Suggested improvements for revision

 3. Reviser Agent

 Improves the story using judge feedback

-Ensures safety guidelines are met
+Keeps safety and emotional tone within guidelines

-Iterates up to two times to reach a minimum quality threshold

-Optional: User Feedback Loop

-After automated revisions, users may request additional refinements (e.g., “make it funnier,” “shorter,” “more magical”).
-The reviser incorporates the feedback while maintaining safety constraints.

-Project Structure
-.
-├── main.py               # Main entry point: coordinates the agent loop ├── storyteller.py        # Story generator + revision logic
-├── judge.py              # Evaluation and scoring logic
-├── prompts.py            # Centralized prompt templates
-├── utils.py              # OpenAI client wrapper, env loader, helpers
-├── README.md
-└── requirements.txt

-How It Works (Pipeline Flow)

-User Request
-User describes the bedtime story they want.

-Categorization
-Request is categorized to apply the correct storytelling style.

-Initial Story Generation
-The Storyteller agent creates a first draft.

-Judging & Scoring
-The Judge agent returns:

-multiple sub-scores

-an overall score

-improvement suggestions

-Automated Revision Loop
-If the story does not meet the threshold:

-it is revised

-evaluated again

-loop repeats (max 2 iterations)

-Optional User Feedback
-User may ask for adjustments (tone, length, humor, etc.).
-Story is rewritten while preserving safety.

-Final Story Output
+Can incorporate optional user feedback (e.g., “make it funnier”, “shorter”)

-Running the Project
+▶️ How to Run the Project
 1. Clone the repository
 git clone https://github.com/uttishnarayan1199/Hippocratic_Takehome_Assignment.git
 cd Hippocratic_Takehome_Assignment

-2. Create and activate a virtual environment python3 -m venv .venv source .venv/bin/activate
+2. Create a virtual environment python3 -m venv .venv source .venv/bin/activate

 3. Install dependencies
 pip install -r requirements.txt

+4. Add your API key

-4. Create a .env file
+Create .env in the project root:

-In the project root, create a file named .env:

 OPENAI_API_KEY=sk-proj-xxxxxx

-(Your key must be added manually.
-None are included in this repository.)

 5. Run the agent
 python main.py

-You will be prompted:
+You will see:

 === Hippocratic Bedtime Story Generator ===
 Describe the kind of bedtime story you want:

-Enter any request—for example:
+Enter any prompt such as:

-A bedtime story about a little rabbit who wants to reach the stars
+A story about a sleepy panda who learns to be brave

+The system will:

-The full cycle (Draft → Judge → Revise → Feedback) will run automatically.
+Generate → Judge → Revise

+Ask if you want extra modifications

+Output a safe final story

-Safety & Design Considerations
+🔒 Safety Design

-This agent is built with strict safety controls to meet Hippocratic AI guidelines:

-No violence, weapons, or fear-inducing elements
+This project follows child-safety guidelines:

+No violence

+No frightening scenarios

+No intense emotional themes

-No emotionally heavy or adult themes
+No mature or abstract concepts

-Language tuned for children aged 5–10
+Simple language suitable for ages 5–10

-Clear, gentle, emotionally stable tone

-Automatic rewriting to enforce safety rules

-The Judge agent heavily penalizes:

-frightening or intense imagery

-inappropriate emotional content

-complex vocabulary

-abstract or psychologically heavy ideas

-Stories are continually revised until safe.
+The Judge Agent enforces these rules with scoring penalties and required revisions.

-Technical Design Highlights
+🛠️ Technical Design Notes

-Modular Architecture
-Each agent (storyteller, judge, reviser) resides in its own module for clarity.

-Centralized Prompt Management
-All prompt templates live in prompts.py for easy iteration and fine-tuning.

-Unified OpenAI Wrapper
-call_chat_model() in utils.py abstracts away model calls.

-Clear, Single Entry Point
-main.py orchestrates the full agent pipeline.

-Configurable Threshold Logic
-The evaluation strictness can be adjusted in is_good_enough().

-Dependencies

-Listed in requirements.txt:
+Modular architecture: agents separated into clear modules

+Centralized prompt management for easier tuning

+Strict OpenAI wrapper ensuring consistent API calls

+Configurable scoring threshold in is_good_enough()

+User feedback loop maintains safety before applying modifications

+📦 Requirements

+requirements.txt includes:

 openai>=1.0.0

 python-dotenv

-Notes for Reviewers
+📝 Notes for Reviewers

-No API keys are included in this repository.
+No API keys are committed (intentionally).

-.env must be created by the user.
+.env must be created locally.

-Code is clean, modular, and easy to audit.

-The system runs end-to-end with a single command:
+Project is fully runnable with one command:

 python main.py

+Code is easy to extend, refactor, and maintain.